-- SU Superseded by This indicates that another designation elsewhere on the record indicates correct placement.
-You can ignore this. - EX Exempt from This indicates that the student is exempt from the class listed.
-An exemption does not give a student a course credit. - CR Credit on Entrance The student may take a higher-level course for which the "CR" course is a prerequisite.
+SU Superseded by This indicates that another designation elsewhere on the record indicates correct placement.
+You can ignore this.

+EX Exempt from This indicates that the student is exempt from the class listed.
+An exemption does not give a student a course credit.

+CR Credit on Entrance The student may take a higher-level course for which the "CR" course is a prerequisite.
 No course credit is granted, though.
-Any question relating to how a CR or an EX plays into fulfilling major requirements should be addressed to the department in question. - PLC Placed into A student PLC'ed into Humanities 1-2, Writing 2-3, or Writing 5 must enroll in that course.
-For all other "PLC" designations, this is the recommendation for for where to start in a particular discipline, but it does not indicate that a student must take that course.
+Any question relating to how a CR or an EX plays in to fulfilling major requirements should be addressed to the department in question.

+PLC Placed in A student is not required to take a course s/he is placed in, except for Writing 2-3, Writing 5, and First-year Seminars.
+For all other subjects, this is the recommendation for where to start a particular discipline, but it does not indicate that a student must take that course.
 See p.
-15 for more information on the First-Year Writing Requirement and placement procedures.
+16 for more information on the First-year Writing Requirement and placement procedures.

-DartWorks

-Advisors can also access ANY student record through the degree-auditing tool, DartWorks.
-For more information on how you can access DartWorks, go to: http://www.dartmouth.edu/~reg/guides/dartworks/.